Topo-Labs/Coinfair-core/coinfair-core-v2/docs/Coinfair-audit-EN.md

 # Coinfair-audit

+Update on October 18:

+1. **CFV-07**: Comments have been updated.
+2. **CTT-01**: Added reentrancy lock; please check whether this reentrancy lock will prevent the issue.

 Update on October 16:

 1. **CFT-01:** *The previous explanation was incorrect; the code is fine.
 Now correcting the explanation.*